RichardLiuCode/RichardFirstBrowserExtensions/README.md

    - For Google Chrome go to ````chrome://extensions````
    - For Microsoft Edge go to ````edge://extensions````
 4. **Turn on "Developer mode".**
+   - There has a switch on the browser and it is called **Developer mode**, enable it to turn on developer mode.
 5. **Upload unpacked folder**
    - Click "Load unpacked" and select the folders where you extract the files.
 6. **Turn on the extensions.**